Folldal Municipality

 Folldal is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Østerdalen.
 The administrative centre of the municipality is the village of Folldal.
 The municipality was established in 1914 when it was separated from Alvdal Municipality.

-Folldal is bordered on the north by Oppdal and Tynset municipalities, in the east by Alvdal municipality, in the south by Stor-Elvdal, Sør-Fron and Sel municipalities, and in the west by Dovre municipality.
-Mining at the Folldal mines was the main industry for Folldal's residents from the 18th century until the last mine related operation in 1993.
+Folldal is bordered on the north by Oppdal Municipality and Tynset Municipality; in the east by Alvdal Municipality; in the south by Stor-Elvdal Municipality, Sør-Fron Municipality, and Sel Municipality; and in the west by Dovre Municipality.
+Mining at the Folldal Gruver mines was the main industry for Folldal's residents from the 18th century until the last mine-related operations ceased in 1993.

-The 1277 km2 municipality is the 79th largest by area out of the 356 municipalities in Norway.
-Folldal is the 301st most populous municipality in Norway with a population of 1,530.
-The municipality's population density is 1.2 PD/km2 and its population has decreased by 6.8% over the previous 10-year period.
+The 1277 km2 municipality is the 79th largest by area out of the 357 municipalities in Norway.
+Folldal Municipality is the 302nd most populous municipality in Norway with a population of 1,540.
+The municipality's population density is 1.2 PD/km2 and its population has decreased by 6.1% over the previous 10-year period.

 General information

 Historically, the parish of Folldal was a part of Alvdal Municipality since 1838 (see Formannskapsdistrikt law).
-On 1 January 1914, the parish of Folldal was separated from Alvdal to become a separate municipality.
-Initially, Folldal had a population of 2,284.
+On 1 January 1914, the northern parish of Folldal was separated from Alvdal to become a separate municipality.
+Initially, Folldal Municipality had a population of 2,284.
 On 1 January 1970, the three western farms at Børgsungsætri (population: 11) were transferred from the neighboring Dovre Municipality (in Oppland county) to Folldal Municipality (in Hedmark county).
 On 28 September 1990, a small, unpopulated part of Sør-Fron Municipality (in Oppland county) was transferred to Folldal Municipality (in Hedmark county).

+Historically, the municipality was part of Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).